anki-code/xontrib-sh/README.md

 The commands will be executed in the environment that will be inherited from current but if the commands modify the environment there will no changes in source xonsh environment.

-**Note!** The syntax checking is not determine the shell exactly right.
+**Note!** The syntax checking is not determine the shell exactly right and pull requests are welcome!
 The short commands may be determined as bash commands but it's fish or zsh.
 As result the command will be failed.
-Use this carefully and if you exectly know that you need only bash just remove the zsh and fish from the list as described below.
+Use this carefully and if you know that you need only bash just remove the zsh and fish from the list as described below.

 ## Use cases